2024 United States presidential election in Oklahoma: Analysis

 A deeply red state entirely in the Bible Belt, Oklahoma has the longest Republican presidential voting streak of any Southern state, having not backed a Democratic presidential candidate since it was won by Lyndon B. Johnson of neighboring Texas in 1964.
 Since then, the state has only been contested by single digits in the nationwide victories of former Southern governors Jimmy Carter and Bill Clinton (the latter from neighboring Arkansas) in 1976, 1992, and 1996.
 In addition, Republican presidential candidates have consistently won every county in the state starting with Texan George W. Bush in 2004 — although Oklahoma County, home to the largest city and state capital Oklahoma City, was closely decided in 2020.

 While dominating the Panhandle and Northwestern counties, Trump improved across the state, particularly the east with large Native American populations.
 He increased his vote-share in the only two plurality-Native counties in the state: Adair and Cherokee, both encompassed by the Cherokee Reservation, and the latter hosting the tribal capital in Tahlequah.
 Counties encompassed by the Cherokee, Muscogee, and Seminole reservations were all won by Trump by large margins, continuing 2020 trends.
 In addition, his 55% victory in Oklahoma's 2nd congressional district is the best for a presidential Republican; the historically Democratic region ("Little Dixie"), home to the Choctaw Reservation, has voted for Trump in all three of his election bids.
 His 41.4% victory in Osage County is the best for a presidential Republican since Nixon's 50.2% in 1972.

-Although Trump easily won Oklahoma, the state would have one of the smallest rightward shifts in the nation, shifting rightward by 1.18%.
+Although Trump easily won Oklahoma, the state had the third smallest rightward shift in the nation (after Utah and Washington state), shifting rightward by 1.18%.
 Much like in 2020, Oklahoma County was close, with Trump winning the county by less than 1.7%, though he did narrowly increase his margin in the county.
+Despite losing Tulsa County by 15%, Harris won 41.3% of the vote in the county, the highest since 1964.